0chain/0chain/docs/unit-tests.md

 #### Do use nonsense input text

-You do not need to use realistic test data unless its necessary.
+You do not need to use realistic test data unless it's necessary.
 In fact, I would recommend using nonsense text strings when they have no effect.
 Giving a hash a value like`"my hash"`, makes it clear that the function makes does not use this value.
-Further, when debugging its clear the source of any hash values encountered.
+Further, when debugging it's clear the source of any hash values encountered.

 #### Use require